Return to the home page

 Back to Index

 A Year-end Assessment is required with your fourth quarterly report (June 30).
-This assessment can be in the form of a narrative statement or home-made report card signed by a certified teacher or (if there is no protest) by the parent or instructor, stating that at least 80% of the educational goals have been achieved.
+This assessment can be in the form of a narrative statement or home-made report card signed by the parent or instructor, stating that the educational goals for that year have been achieved.
 If a certified teacher is required and none is available, a peer review committee, made up of at least two experienced homeschooling parents, will suffice.
 The peer review committee would sign the year-end assessment statement.
 Starting in 4th grade, a nationally approved achievment test is required every other year, and starting at 9th grade, every year, to serve as the year-end assessment.

 Back to Index